 Premises licence for new applications

-A premises licence is needed to:
+A premises must have a licence to:

-- Sell alcohol
+- sell alcohol

-- Serve hot food or drink between 11pm and 5am
+- serve hot food or drink between 11pm and 5am

 There is new guidance from the Government on temporary alcohol off-sales permissions.
 It includes information on:

 - the purpose of the temporary off-sales extension

 - the difference between pavement licences and alcohol licence